-But in an effort to overcome the obstacles thrown up by the pandemic, many schools have found new ways of doing things that have worked for them.
+But in an effort to overcome the obstacles thrown up by the pandemic, many schools found new ways of doing things that have worked for them.

-Reflecting on the last school year
+Reflecting on the school year

 As we reflect on another school year blighted by the pandemic, we as a school staff have been asking ourselves what were the real lessons learnt in lockdown?